List of Trinity College Dublin student organisations: Trinity Arts Festival Society

 The Trinity Arts Festival Society coordinates a week-long arts festival within Trinity College Dublin.
 Established in 2006, the festival is organised by a society committee with a goal to "promote the arts and arts-based societies within Trinity College and around Dublin".

-The festival society has received a number of awards from the Central Societies Committee of Trinity College at its annual Society of the Year Awards.
+The society has won category awards at the Central Societies Committee Society of the Year Awards.
 The society were also awarded second place in the college's "Equality Champions Awards" in April 2017.

 Trinity Arts Workshop

-The Trinity Arts Workshop coordinates weekly art classes and workshops within Trinity College Dublin.
-The workshops are organised by a society committee.
-The committee also run and manage a pottery studio which is located in Goldsmith Hall.
+Trinity Arts Workshop runs weekly workshops and studio hours in media including watercolours, drawing, pottery and painting.

-Trinity FM
+Trinity FM (radio society)

-Trinity FM, originally created in 1998, is run by 10 full-time volunteers.
-It broadcasts from 3pm to midnight during college term at 92.1 FM and online through the website trinityfm.org.
-Trinity FM has collaborated with UNICEF and has organised acoustic sessions which take place throughout the year.
+Trinity FM is Trinity College Dublin's student radio society and student-run online radio station, founded in 2002.
+It operates during the college year from a studio in House 6.
+In 2023, The University Times reported that it broadcast online on weekdays from 3 pm to midnight, had 484 members in 2022, and had 166 daily listeners after the launch of its October 2023 schedule.

 Wolfe Tone Cumann / Fianna Fáil Society

 Trinity College Fianna Fáil cumann (branch) is named in honour of Theobald Wolfe Tone.
 The Cumann was officially constituted in 1967 and was initially named in honour of Erskine Childers, but was renamed in 1998 in celebration of the bicentenary of the 1798 Rebellion.
 It hosts regular meetings and participates in campaigns in support of Fianna Fáil and Ógra Fianna Fáil.
-Notable former members of the Cumann who have since entered national politics in Ireland include Thomas Byrne, Seán Haughey, Jack Chambers, James Lawless, Averil Power, Mary Lou McDonald, Mary Harney and Dara Calleary.